 Everybody hits the wall

 Usually, everybody is extremely motivated early on – the first few weeks, maybe a couple of months – but eventually most of us start getting back to the old eating habits.
-Dieting fatigue sets in, we’re probably starting to feel better and we just crash.

 Unlike losing weight, gaining weight is something that happens a lot faster.
 You might undo a few weeks of dieting and healthy eating in just a couple of days (I know, I’ve been there!)
 If you continue, you will be back to your original, unhealthy weight sooner rather than later.

-Once you start eating bad again, once you don’t pay as much attention to eating healthy, everything will probably spiral out of control and it’s a lot more difficult to get back to your ideal weight for the second time.
-So staying motivated is essential – and easier done if you follow my advice.
+Once you start eating badly again, once you don’t pay as much attention to eating healthy, everything will probably spiral out of control, and it’s a lot more difficult to get back to your ideal weight for the second time.

 I need your help to keep this website alive!
 Consider becoming a Patron to help me achieve that.
 Thank you!